ZohraB612/g-code/README.md

 # gcode

-Your intelligent coding companion - like Claude Code but with dual API support and real collapsible sections.
+Your intelligent coding companion with dual API support and real collapsible sections.

 ## 🚀 Quick Start

-### Install globally (like Claude Code):
+### Install globally:
 ```bash
 # From the gcode directory
 pip install -e .